MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/system-provided-device-installation-components.md

 The Plug and Play (PnP) manager provides the following support for PnP functionality within Windows:

 -   Device detection and enumeration while the system is booting
--   Adding or removing devices while the system is running
+-   Processing addition or removal of devices while the system is running
+-   Installing new devices with a matching [driver package](driver-packages.md)

 For more information, see [PnP Manager](pnp-manager.md).

-<a href="" id="setupapi"></a>SetupAPI
-The Setup application programming interface (*SetupAPI*) includes the general setup functions (**Setup***Xxx*) and the device installation functions (**SetupDi***Xxx* and **Di***Xxx*).
-These functions perform many device installation tasks such as searching for INF files, building a potential list of drivers for a device, copying driver files, writing information to the registry, and registering device co-installers.
-Most of the other device installation components call these functions.

-For more information, see [SetupAPI](setupapi.md).

-<a href="" id="configuration-manager-api"></a>Configuration Manager API
-The PnP configuration manager API provides basic installation and configuration operations that are not provided by SetupAPI.
-The PnP configuration manager functions perform low-level tasks such as obtaining the status of a device node (*devnode*) and managing resource descriptors.
-These functions are primarily called by SetupAPI but can also be called by other device installation components.

 <a href="" id="driver-store"></a>Driver Store
 The driver store is a trusted collection of in-box and third-party [driver packages](driver-packages.md).
 The operating system maintains this collection in a secure location on the local hard disk.
-Only the driver packages in the driver store can be installed for a device.
+Only the driver packages in the driver store can be installed on a device.

 For more information, see [Driver Store](driver-store.md).

+<a href="" id="device-installation-apis"></a>Device Installation APIs
+With various device installation APIs, you can programatically add driver packages to the system and update the driver package installed on a device.

+For more information, see [Functions that Simplify Driver Installation](functions-that-simplify-driver-installation.md).

+<a href="" id="pnputil"></a>PnPUtil
+With PnPUtil, you can view and manage the devices and driver packages on a system.
+For example, you can view device status and update the driver package on a device.

+For more information, see [PnPUtil](/windows-hardware/drivers/devtest/pnputil).

 <a href="" id="device-manager"></a>Device Manager
 With Device Manager, you can view and manage the devices on a system.
-For example, you can view device status and set device properties.
+For example, you can view device status and update the driver package on a device.

 For more information, see [Using Device Manager](using-device-manager.md).
 Also, see the Help documentation in Device Manager.